gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/New-RMSProtectionLicense.md

 Warning: If you later want to remove this rights policy from a file, you must have the EXTRACT or OWNER right to use the [Unprotect-RMSFile](./Unprotect-RMSFile) cmdlet to unprotect a file, or be a Rights Management super user for your organization.

-For more information about these rights, see [Configuring Usage Rights for Azure Rights Management](https://technet.microsoft.com/library/mt169423.aspx) (https://technet.microsoft.com/library/mt169423.aspx) on TechNet.
+For more information about these rights, see "Configuring usage rights for Azure Rights Management" (https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights) on the Microsoft documentation site.

 ```yaml
 Type: String[]